sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

   name: pagerduty
 spec:
   type: pipe
-  command: [NEED COMMAND HERE]
+  command: pagerduty-handler
   secrets:
   - name: secret/pagerduty#key
     secret: vault
   timeout: 10
   filters:
   - is_incident
-  - not_silenced
 EOF
 {{< /highlight >}}

-Now your handler is set up!

-## [NEXT STEP NEEDED]

-**ADD: What is the next step?** We need to trigger an event (like https://docs.sensu.io/sensu-go/latest/guides/email-handler/#create-and-trigger-an-ad-hoc-event) to demonstrate that this setup works.
+Now that your handler is set up and Sensu can create incidents in PagerDuty, you can automate this workflow by adding your `pagerduty` handler to your Sensu service check definitions.
+See [Monitor server resources][24] to learn more.

 ## Next steps